cdaylward/libappc/README.md

 2. Run the tests: `./test.sh`
 3. Build the examples: `./build.sh`

+## Status

+Early, early (like really early) development.
+Most pieces are incomplete and require tests, build scripts need work, use of syntax likely inconsistent, etc.

+Components that exist in some form:
+- Schema parsing and validation
+- Discovery (Simple, Local, no Meta)
+- ACI inspection and extraction

 ## Examples

 Example code is located in src/examples.
 Run `build.sh` and the examples will be built in